Gwyneth Paltrow's Vagina Candles Continue To Cause Mess

 At the time, a Goop representative told People that the brand was in touch with Thompson, and trying to figure out whether she followed the proper safety instructions.
 “At Goop, we vet the products we sell and make customer safety a priority, so we've alerted the manufacturer to the woman's issue and have also reached out to her to send her some Goop products to help pass the days in quarantine,” the spokesperson said.

 The vagina-scented candle isn’t the only Goop product that’s been subject to criticism and even legal action.
-In 2018, health experts also slammed Goop for marketing a potentially dangerous vitamin packet towards pregnant people: The regimen, called the Mother Load, contains high amounts of Vitamin A, which can impact pregnancy, according to the U.K.’s National Health Service.
-The same year, Paltrow’s company was forced to pay $145,000 USD for allegedly telling buyers that its jade and rose quartz vaginal eggs had scientific benefits.
+In 2018, health experts also slammed Goop for marketing a potentially dangerous vitamin packet towards pregnant people: The regimen, callehttps://www.refinery29.com/en-gb/2018/09/209150/gwyneth-paltrow-goop-jade-egg-health-claims-settlementd the Mother Load, contains high amounts of Vitamin A, which can impact pregnancy, according to the NHS.
+The same year, Paltrow’s company was forced to pay $145,000 (£130,000) for allegedly telling buyers that its jade and rose quartz vaginal eggs had scientific benefits.
 Say what you will about “This Smells Like My Vagina,” but at least an explosive candle won’t give you toxic shock syndrome.